Dry Box Dry Box Owner

 Flaking paint on containers that have been exposed to the sun and sea will quickly develop rust patches.
 It’s usually just surface rust that can be removed with some sandblasting, followed by priming and repainting.

-But for deep rust and holes, those will have to be cut out so the rust doesn’t spread to healthy areas.
+Deep rust and holes will have to be cut out so the rust doesn’t spread to healthy areas.
 A new piece of steel can be welded onto the container to patch up the hole.
 Always inspect your container periodically for rust so you can perform touchups.

 2. Damaged or Rotting Flooring